History of ABS-CBN: High-definition television, and modernization of broadcast facilities and contents

+In 2014, ABS-CBN replaced its 1986 broadcast playout with black transition screen except the break bumper followed by the first program teaser with the current 2014 one without transition in between advertisements and teasers by replacing the master controls as part of a modernization of the network's broadcast facilities.
+The first few months of this upgrade had still the advertisements after the show's title card that is shown when the program pauses then the break bumper for the program teasers and show's resume although without the black screen transition.
+As a result of the 2014 upgrade, the network's broadcasting format has also been changed on late August 2014 by having the bumper and teasers now shown after the program pauses and before the advertisements.
+This change have been carried on main ABS-CBN terrestrial channel's successors Kapamilya Channel and later A2Z since April 17, 2022 for certain programs and broadcasts that are connected or rely to the main ABS-CBN/Kapamilya Channel playout (both ABS-CBN and A2Z-produced shows).
+A2Z (all programs and broadcasts from January 18, 2021 to April 16, 2022, and those that are not using the main ABS-CBN/Kapamilya Channel playout and connected from other networks where a bumper is shown after the advertisements such as It's Showtime and ASAP since 2022) and TV5, however, still have a bumper shown after the advertisements like the older 1986–2014 ABS-CBN playout although still without the black transition.

-On October 3, 2015, ABS-CBN launched a high-definition feed in SkyCable and Destiny Cable under the name ABS-CBN HD.
+On October 3, 2015, ABS-CBN launched a high-definition feed in Sky Cable and Destiny Cable under the name ABS-CBN HD.
 This marked the Philippines' first commercial television network to be launched in high-definition.
 The said channel will broadcast selected shows of ABS-CBN in a true high-definition picture while the remaining shows will be broadcast in upscaled standard definition picture with pillarbox to preserve its original 4:3 aspect ratio.
 ABS-CBN HD was also made available on Sky Direct, iWant, and Sky On Demand.

 On May 5, 2020, ABS-CBN HD dissolved its operations, together with its SD feed and other ABS-CBN's free TV and radio stations, following the cease-and-desist order from the National Telecommunications Commission after its legislative franchise expired on May 4.

 Tapeless

 In 2007, in preparation for digital and high-definition television broadcasting, ABS-CBN acquired server and post-production technologies developed by EVS Broadcast Equipment, making ABS-CBN the first broadcaster in Southeast Asia to go tapeless.
 EVS provided ABS-CBN a 100 percent digital and non-linear editing system andpost-production workflow as well as wireless access through a media access management system servers installed in outside broadcasting van.
 This will be integrated to technologies developed by Avid Technology, Snell, and Ruckus Wireless.